Halicery/JSON-VBAProject/README.md

 ### GeoJSON Example

-Lets say for some reason we need only the latitude values (the second elements) from all coordinates of a Polygon Feature.
-The following GeoJSON FeatureCollection (source: OpenLayers.org) defines two Polygon Features:
+Lets say for some reason we need only the latitude values (the second element) from all coordinates of a Polygon Feature.
+The following GeoJSON FeatureCollection defines two Polygon Features:

 This is just cool: